Universal Laser Cutter

 Physics Projectile Launchers

 These projectile launchers will allow the AP Physics classes to revise their units on projectile motion to include more inquiry-based lab work.
 Students will design an experiment to enable them to hit a target from an angled projectile launch.
 Plus, the versatile nature of the equipment will allow it to be incorporated into any of the physics courses.
+View a very short video clip of this grant in action below.

 Albert Online Exam Prep Software